-You should let the application run for about 40 seconds, and you should see one result output: the latest update for the event with a given key.
+You should let the application run for about 40 seconds, and you should see one result output:

 We will only share developer content and updates, including notifications when new content is added.
 We will never send you sales emails. 🙂 By subscribing, you understand we will process your personal information in accordance with our Privacy Statement.